nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 I'm a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes dierently.
+Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve our recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 ## Ask
 ### Business task
-Development of marketing strategies to convert casual riders to members.
+Design of marketing strategies to convert casual riders to members.
 ### Data Analysis Questions
 Three questions will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes differently?